vystrcild/jobsearchbot/README.md

 - Create and use your [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 - Run **jobsearchbot.py**

-I'm using SQLAlchemy to save job offers inside SQLite database just in case for further research of the companies.
+Using BeautifulSoup4 for scraping & SQLAlchemy to save job offers inside SQLite database just in case for further research of the companies.